Phil Crump: Personal life

-Phil Crump and his wife Carole are the parents of three time (2004, 2006 and 2009) World Speedway Champion Jason Crump.
+Crump and his ex-wife Carole are the parents of three time (2004, 2006 and 2009) world speedway champion Jason Crump.
 Crump senior was riding for the Newport Wasps speedway team when Jason was born in Bristol.
 Phil and Jason Crump also have the distinction of being the only father/son combination to win the Australian Individual title.

-Until Jason's final Speedway Grand Prix season in 2012, Crumpy was the senior member of his son's support team, and is a highly regarded engine tuner like his father in law (and long time Team Manager of the Australian Speedway Team), the late Neil Street (1931-2011).
+Until Jason's final Speedway Grand Prix season in 2012, Phil Crump was the senior member of his son's support team, as was his father in law (and long time Team Manager of the Australian Speedway Team), Neil Street.

-Phil Crump was inducted into the Australian Speedway Hall of Fame in 2009.
+Phil Crump was inducted into the Australian Speedway Hall of Fame in 2019.